 The second event is a free social dance community workshop led by two Camille A. Brown and Dancers company members.
 It’s open to the public and will be held on Thursday, February 20 from 6-7:30 P.M.
 The company members will teach participants social dances.
 This workshop will be held in the Scott Recital Hall at the Holland Performing Arts Center.
-If you want to attend the workshop, please register here
+The deadline to register is February 14.

 Another great way O-pa seeks to engage the community is through free talk backs.
 After Camille A. Brown & Dancers perform at the Orpheum on Friday, February 21 the audience is invited to stay for a conversation with the dancers.
 The post show talk back will also be live streamed.
 You can watch it on the Omaha Performing Arts